worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

     item_data = spreadsheet["Inventory"]
 ```

-Here we use pandas' [`read_excel`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html#pandas.read_excel) function to import each worksheet in our spreadsheet as a `DataFrame` object.
-The `DataFrame`, being a tabular structure, shares a number of similarities with spreadsheets, as well as tables in an SQL database.
+Here we use pandas's [`read_excel`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html#pandas.read_excel) function to import each worksheet in our spreadsheet as a DataFrame object.
+The DataFrame, being a tabular structure, shares a number of similarities with spreadsheets, as well as tables in an SQL database.

 Speaking of SQL tables, the next thing we're going to do is [`join`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.join.html#pandas.DataFrame.join) `sale_data` with `item_data`, using the item code column.
-Add the line below to the bottom of `process_spreadsheet()`.
+Add the line below to the bottom of `process_spreadsheet()`:

 ```python
     # Join item data to sale data
     sale_data = sale_data.join(item_data.set_index("Code"), on="Item Code", how="inner")
 ```

 This code will give each row of our sales data the appropriate item information, including the item's name, cost price and sale price.
-If you'd like to learn more about combining `DataFrames`, [this RealPython tutorial](https://realpython.com/pandas-merge-join-and-concat/) provides an overview.
+If you'd like to learn more about combining DataFrames, [this RealPython tutorial](https://realpython.com/pandas-merge-join-and-concat/) provides an overview.

-To see what the newly joined sales `DataFrame` looks like, add the following line below the definition of `sale_data`:
+To see what the newly joined sales DataFrame looks like, add the following line below the definition of `sale_data`:

 ```python
     print(sale_data)
 ```

-Then run your repl, upload the `sales-july-2021.xlsx` spreadsheet, by clicking "Generate report" after selecting the spreadsheet and watch the replit console.
+Then run your repl, upload the `sales-july-2021.xlsx` spreadsheet, click "Generate report" after selecting the spreadsheet, and watch the Replit console.
 You should see something like this:

 ![Sales dataframe](/images/tutorials/26-pdf-report-generator/sales_dataframe.png)